USACE/pallid-sturgeon-ui/README.md

-# Pallid Sturgeon UI

-This is the React frontend of the Pallid Sturgeon website.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is recommended to use node 13.7.0 and npm 6.13.6.
-Higher or lower versions of node/npm might not work.
 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+### `npm build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run lint`

+Executes [eslint](https://github.com/eslint/eslint) against the internal configuration.
+All errors will be shown in the terminal.
+It is also possible to setup your preferred code editor to display errors visually inline.

+### `npm run lint:fix`

+Fixes any errors found in `npm run lint` that it can.
+<br /><br />_Note: not all errors can be automatically fixed, though most can be if they are simple character replacements or indenting._

-### `npm run eject`
+### `npm eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**